Frequently Asked Questions

 You can cancel the service any time using the following button:

 - Why does my account become inactive?

-When a recipient of our daily digest emails clicks the “spam” button (or its equivalent, such as “junk”, “block”, “reject” buttons) in their email application, their email service provider (such as Yahoo, etc) typically sends a message to us indicating this recipient has marked our emails as spam.
+When a recipient of our daily digest emails clicks the “spam” button (or its equivalent, such as “junk”, “block”, “reject” buttons) in their email application, their email service provider (such as Yahoo, QQ, etc) typically sends a message to us indicating this recipient has marked our emails as spam.
 When we receive such an email, we will deactivate the complaining recipient to make sure the user will not be in your future email sends.
 The deactivation typically goes into effect within 24 hours.
 To continue using the service, affected users need to create new accounts (with a different email address), or contact us to restore the previous accounts.

 - How to check service status?

 You can check the service status using the following button:

 - Do you send out digests every day?

 If suspicious activities are detected, we will block the related IP addresses.
 Affected users may contact us to explain what happened to lift the restrictions.